Studiopottery.co.uk Help us improve studiopottery!

 Other Information: Some availability for lectures, demonstrations and workshops within constraints of limited time.

-Many different wood ashes and local minerals are used to make up glazes and these combine to make pottery which is both distinctive and unique to this area.
+minerals are used to make up glazes and these combine to make pottery

 Firings take place about 4 times a year, but can be less frequent.